cuhksam/emnlp2019.github.io/_pages/organization.md

 Jing Jiang, Singapore Management University, Singapore<br/>
 Vincent Ng, University of Texas at Dallas, USA<br/>
 Xiaojun Wan, Peking University, China

-<i>For questions on paper submissions and other program-related aspects, send a <a href="mailto:emnlp-ijcnlp-2019-program-chairs@googlegroups.com">mail to the program co-chairs</a>.</i>

 ## Senior Program Committee
 See <a href="./pc">program committee page</a>.